 Figure 1.
 Education effects on different inflation expectations (i.e. deflation, no inflation, and inflation) during Economic Distress (in red) and No Economic Distress (in blue).

 This paper uses Bayesian methods to estimate a baseline New Keynesian model with adaptive learning to assess the impact of central bank transparency on the evolution of agents’ expectations for the Mexican case.

-The results show that agents exhibit a fast learning speed and a declining perceived inflation persistence.
-The implied learning mechanism is able to match the empirical inflation expectations from the Survey on Expectations of Private Sector Specialists issued by the Mexican Central Bank.
-Moreover, the results suggest that higher degrees of transparency increase the effectiveness of monetary policy on stabilizing the economy.
+The data prefer the scenario with the most realistic degree of transparency for the modern Mexican experience, partial transparency, where the central bank not only credibly communicates the inflation target but also discloses relevant information about its policy rule.
+Plus, the implied learning mechanism is able to match the empirical inflation expectations from the Survey on Expectations of Private Sector Specialists issued by the Mexican Central Bank.
+Moreover, the results suggest that higher degrees of transparency increase the effectiveness of monetary policy in stabilizing the economy.

 Figure 2.
 IRF to a monetary policy shock under various degrees of central bank transparency.